Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 Without a scope_id, all requests share a single global partition (the empty-string scope).
 This is fine for single-tenant or development use.

-Viewing Scope Usage in Studio
+Viewing Scope Usage in Amodal

-Studio uses the same scope_id values from session history for operator visibility:
+Amodal uses the same scope_id values from session history for operator visibility:

 • Sessions shows scope filter chips with session counts, so you can review one tenant, user, or workspace at a time.